croquet/croquet-docs/README.md

     cd <project>
     npm start

-This will start a watcher that continuously builds this project into `../dist` whenever a filer is edited.
+This will start a watcher that continuously builds this project into `../dist` whenever a file is edited.

 ## How to add a new project